 Located right at the exit of Splash Mountain, you will find Jessie and Woody from Toy Story.

 Another great two for one meet-and-greet.
 Since it’s tucked in a corner out of the way, they usually have a tiny line.
 Depending on the time of year, I have seen numerous families just walk up and get their photos taken.
 Who doesn’t love Toy Story?

 When you first enter the Magic Kingdom, you will walk under the train station.
 It’s that big exciting moment when you really breathe in Walt Disney World and breathe out the real world.
 You have finally arrived home.

-At the center of the Town Square is a flag pole.
+At the center of the Town Square is a flagpole.
 Under the flag, guests will be able to find numerous characters.
-The most common are Marie and Pluto.
-Since they’re the first characters most guests will see, the lines can be long.
-Don’t fear because they move pretty quickly.
+The most common character these days is Pluto.
+Since these are the first characters most guests will see, the lines can be long.
+Don’t fear because the lines move pretty quickly.

 During the holidays, special characters can be found there like Mr. and Mrs. Easter Bunny.